benlund/ascii_charts/README.md

 # ASCII Charts

-A Ruby library for generating plain x,y cartesian plots and histograms that an be displayed in a terminal session.
+A Ruby library for generating plain text x,y cartesian plots and histograms that can be displayed in a terminal session.

 ## Features